-Current status of nutrition theory and its interpretation together are considered in diet assessment, nutrient interrelationships and metabolism in maintaining health and the prevention and development of chronic diseases.
+Current status of nutrition theory and diet assessment and its interpretation are considered in nutrient interrelationships and metabolism in maintaining health and the prevention and development of chronic diseases.
 This course focuses on the macronutrients and energy metabolism.
 Prerequisite: BIOL 6392 or concurrent enrollment.